Vrtgs/thirtyfour/README.md

 ## Examples

-The examples assume you have a WebDriver running at localhost:4444.
+The examples assume you have `chromedriver` running on your system.

 You can use Selenium (see instructions below) or you can use chromedriver directly by downloading the chromedriver that matches your Chrome version,